Dystopia Chapter 10: A Promotion with Perks

 “I don’t understand.”

-“Mr. Maddox has done an admirable job securing this facility, but on occasions there are special circumstances requiring a more robust solution.
+“Mr. Maddox has done an admirable job securing this facility.
+Still, on occasions, there are special circumstances requiring a more robust solution.
 You were once a teacher, correct?
-Let me put this another way: situations arise where someone needs to be ‘erased’ and you will be… the ‘eraser’; A promotion with perks.”
+A tutor for the wealthy.
+Let me put this another way: situations arise where someone needs to be ‘erased’ and you will be… the ‘eraser’; consider this a promotion with perks.”

-The faceless voice returns, “You will have 180 seconds to make a life changing or ending decision.
+The nameless voice returns, “You will have 180 seconds to make a life-changing or life-ending decision.
 Unlike last night’s victim, you have some particulars to consider.
 Sit back and pay close attention.”

-“Choice number one, you can stand, leave, and walk directly to the stable where your horse, saddle and saddle bag awaits, with all your earthy possessions.
+“Choice number one: you can stand, leave, and walk directly to the stable where your horse, saddle and saddlebag awaits, with all your earthly possessions.
 Get on your mount and leave and never, never return.”

-“Choice number three, return to the kitchen, and wait.
+“Choice number three: return to the kitchen and remain employed.
 One day soon, you will receive a slip of paper with explicit directions to erase someone.
 For the ‘good’ of the community.
-At that moment in time, you will have 24-hours to complete the task.”
+At that moment, you will have 24-hours to complete the task.
+Failure is not an option.”

-“Finally, choice number four, lead our newest Scout Team, going out weekly seeking and doing whatever it takes to beg, borrow, or steal, anything and everything of value for the betterment of our community and the Company.
+“Choice number four: lead our newest Scout Team.
+Weekly seeking and doing whatever it takes to beg, borrow, or steal anything and everything of value for the betterment of our community and the Company.
 Scout Team membership is transient.
 Participants have a short tenure.
-To insure you understand, I repeat, you will remain the leader of this team until you are no longer able.”
+To ensure you understand, I repeat: you will remain the leader of this team until you are no longer capable, as in ‘still breathing’ if you get my drift.”

 “This is a prank, right?”
 She picks up the weapon and aims.
-We make eye contact as she takes a deep breath, cocks her weapon, aims, as we both look at the timer.
+We make eye contact as she takes a deep breath, cocks her weapon, and we both look at the timer.

 The choices, now jumbled, I do my best to recall the options.
 Leave and enter society and chaos, survival, 50/50.
 Sit and wait for certain death.
 Would she really shoot?
 Become an assassin.
 Is she the eraser?
 Choice four.
 Leadership is not my thing, and it seems like a death sentence.

-“Appears half the time is gone, maybe ninety seconds.
-Number two, an automatic.,” she notes.
+“Half the time is gone, maybe ninety seconds.
+Number two, an automatic,” she said.

-My head still pounding, panic fogs my mind.
+My head still pounding, panic fogged my mind.
 I make eye contact and see no mercy, just commitment to complete her assignment, to erase me now with seconds remaining.
 In my mind’s eye, see my past flash and wonder which is my best option?
 A voice replaces my thoughts.
-“Thirty-seconds.”

 “Twenty-seconds.”